legluondunet/MyLittleLutrisScripts/README.md

 - le code doit rester simple à comprendre pour que d'aurtes néophytes puissent le réutiliser.

 Vous pouvez ici déclarer un bug ou proposer une modification pour l'un de mes scripts d'installation.

+1661/5000
+Who wants to spend hours, see whole days installing old DOS / Windows games on Linux before you can finally play it?
+Nobody, well, almost nobody because it amuses me.
+That said I understand very well that most players do not want to spend time installing their games, they should not have to do it.
+The ideal would be to play Linux as a console, we start the game and it plays immediately, no settings or hacks.
+Lutris allows Linux players to get closer to this goal: once the installation of the scripted game, click on "Install" then on "Play" and play!
+No need to have advanced computer skills to make a game work.
+Former user of PlayOnLinux, I am migrating my list of games to Lutris and I decided to share my scripts with you.
+It's ridiculous to spend each one of your own time trying to play Linux games when someone has already done so and you can automate it later.

+When I write a script, here are my guidelines:

+    minimum interaction with the player, the game installed must be immediately operational without additional settings or hacks. include the latest updates and patches that improve gameplay. multilanguage when possible.
+    maintain the script and improve it if needed. the code must remain simple to understand so that neophytes can reuse it.

+You can here declare a bug or propose a modification for one of my installation scripts.